Findlay Market's Economic Contributions

 The primary source of fresh food in Cincinnati's urban core.

-The place of business for 39 full-time, year round merchants, more than 40 local farmers and cottage food producers selling directly to the public, and more than 70 seasonal and part-time vendors.
+The place of business for 40+ full-time, year-round merchants, over 40 local farmers and cottage food producers selling directly to the public, and more than 70 seasonal and part-time vendors.

-Money spent at locally owned businesses like those at Findlay Market largely remains in the local economy, recirculating as wages, taxes, and purchases from local suppliers.
+Findlay Market is the largest employer in the neighborhood.
+On a typical Saturday, about 300 people are working in the locally owned businesses here at the market.
+Money spent at these locally owned businesses largely remains in the local economy, recirculating as wages, taxes, and purchases from local suppliers.

-Findlay Market is a third party administrator for food stamps and WIC coupons, enabling low income shoppers to buy fresh fruits and vegetables from local growers in our farmers markets.
+Snap Plus/Produce Perks programs: Findlay Market is a third-party administrator for food stamps and WIC coupons, enabling low income shoppers to buy fresh fruits and vegetables from local growers in our farmers markets.
+These programs help families afford more fresh fruits and other healthy food typically found at Findlay Market’s farmer’s market.
+Food stamp shoppers can use their EBT cards to purchase tokens to spend like cash in our farmer’s market—Snap Plus offers a dollar-for-dollar match up to $10.

 Findlay Market and the Findlay Market District are located in downtown Cincinnati in the Over-the-Rhine neighborhood.
 Over-the-Rhine is adjacent to the central business district and home to the nation's largest surviving tract of late 19th century Italianate architecture.
 It is both a local and national historic district.
 Findlay Market itself, an unusual iron framed public market house built in 1852, is on the National Register of Historic Places.
 The city's historic conservation guidelines describe Over-the-Rhine as, "a dense urban area that displays a visual continuity conveying a sense of time and place."
 The Findlay Market district within Over-the-Rhine, the guidelines state, "is characterized by residential buildings, including single-family homes, multi-family buildings, and apartments located above first-floor storefronts."